citp/privacy-policy-historical/v/vi/vis/visible.com.md

-> *The following text is extracted and transformed from the visible.com privacy policy that was archived on 2019-05-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190520182027id_/https%3A//www.visible.com/legal/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the visible.com privacy policy that was archived on 2019-07-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190726074002id_/https%3A//www.visible.com/legal/privacy) for the most accurate reproduction.*

-# Visible | Privacy Policy
+# Privacy Policy | Visible

 #### Effective Date: April 23, 2018